 These half courses may consist of any two third-year modules.
 Either half course may be taken instead of a full course or in addition to it.
-A student who takes both MAM3002H and MAM3003S may count the combination as a major only if the four modules studied would be acceptable for MAM3000W and if the necessary project is completed.
-Otherwise the combination may be equivalent to MAM3001W.
-A second-year module may be taken as part of a third-year half course with the course co-ordinator's approval.
+A student who takes both MAM3002H and MAM3003S may count the combination as a major only if the four modules studied would be acceptable for MAM3000W.